nginxinc/nginx-gateway-fabric/examples/cross-namespace-routing/README.md

 ```

-You can also check the conditions of the HTTPRoutes `coffee` and `tea` to verify the that the reference is not permitted:
+You can also check the conditions of the HTTPRoutes `coffee` and `tea` to verify that the reference is not permitted:

 ```
 kubectl describe httproute coffee